 “I don’t know why you chew me out for this.
 I can’t control it and I’ve been-“

 “I don’t want to hear it today!”
 Steve shouted, climbing to his feet.
 Beads of sweat roll down his temple where they join in the damp collar of his shirt.
-Tony blinks and forces himself to concentrate on Steve’s face.
+Tony blinked and forces himself to concentrate on Steve’s face.
 “You’re not getting any better.”

 “I’m not getting any worse, either.
 You think about that?”